ff-bifbox: A scalable, open-source toolbox for bifurcation analysis of nonlinear PDEs: Validation and examples

 \section{Validation and examples}

-The \texttt{ff-bifbox} package is extensively validated against a growing collection of prior investigations~\cite{douglas_etal_2021b,douglas_etal_2022,meliga_etal_2012,sipp_lebedev_2007,brokof_etal_2024,chevalier_etal_2024,douglas_2024,douglas_etal_2023,fani_etal_2018,garnaud_2012,marquet_larsson_2015,moulin_etal_2019,wang_etal_2024,pralits_etal_2010}.
+The \texttt{ff-bifbox} package is extensively validated against a growing collection of prior investigations~\cite{douglas_etal_2021b,douglas_etal_2022,meliga_etal_2012,sipp_lebedev_2007,brokof_etal_2024,chevalier_etal_2024,douglas_2024,douglas_etal_2023,fani_etal_2018,garnaud_2012,marquet_larsson_2015,moulin_etal_2019,wang_etal_2024,pralits_etal_2010,sipp_marquet_2013,moreno-boza_etal_2018}.
 These examples focus on two- and three-dimensional fluid mechanics problems spanning incompressible, compressible, and reacting flow.
 Working examples/tutorials capable of reproducing the main results of each of these studies is currently available on the \texttt{ff-bifbox} repository at \href{github.com/cmdoug/ff-bifbox}{github.com/cmdoug/ff-bifbox}, and additional examples from literature are added regularly.

 In this work, exemplary results are provided for three nonlinear PDE systems: the ``Brusselator'' reaction--diffusion system, an elastic system with geometric nonlinearity, and a compressible Navier--Stokes system.
-The \texttt{ff-bifbox} configuration files, FreeFEM mesh generation scripts, and additional documentation for each case are available on the repository at \href{github.com/cmdoug/ff-bifbox}{github.com/cmdoug/ff-bifbox}\footnote{Note that the specific scripts associated with this manuscript are currently only provided in the supplementary materials.
-They will be made available on GitHub following peer review.}.
+The \texttt{ff-bifbox} configuration files, FreeFEM mesh generation scripts, and additional documentation for each case are available on the repository at \href{github.com/cmdoug/ff-bifbox}{github.com/cmdoug/ff-bifbox}.
 While the library is designed to be scalable for large problems on distributed-memory systems, all results presented here have been computed on a laptop computer with 48 GB of RAM and 1$\times$14-core CPU (Apple M4 Pro) to ensure accessibility.

 It is worth noting that the main computational cost of the schemes described in \cref{sec:theory} arises from the resolution of large, sparse, and distributed linear systems.
 While \texttt{PCFIELDSPLIT} provides a convenient interface to parameterize inner block preconditioners and solvers that is accessible in \texttt{ff-bifbox}, the design of efficient nested block methods lies beyond the scope of this communication.
 In the following results, attention is therefore restricted to exact block solvers, namely \texttt{PCLU} and \texttt{PCCHOLESKY}.
 With the advent of advanced techniques such as block low-rank multifrontal factorizations~\cite{amestoy_etal_2017}---readily available in PETSc---these block solvers remain well-suited for tackling large-scale systems.
 This is demonstrated for the solution and tracing of periodic orbits in \cref{ssec:cylinder}.